cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 2. Sort the array according to the rules.
 3. Clip the array to a length of 100 and save the result.

-The sorting entails comparing dates in cases of a score tie.
+Sorting entails comparing dates in cases of a score tie.
 This is potentially expensive if you are deserializing the date in the comparator itself.
 Instead, the comparator should be presented with data already deserialized.
-Prepare a data structure that has already deserialized the `dateAdded` for you to:
+Prepare a data structure that has already deserialized the `dateAdded`, which allows you to:

 1. Deserialize all the elements of the whole leaderboard's array.
-2. Sort it.
+2. Sort its elements.
-3. And only then reserialize its elements.
+3. Only then reserialize its elements.

-You do not need to use this deserialized element type anywhere else.
-Therefore you should keep it private.
-Create a brand new file `full_leaderboard.go` to encapsulate all your leaderboard helpers:
+You do not need to use this deserialized element type anywhere else, therefore you should keep it private.
+Create a new file `full_leaderboard.go` to encapsulate all your leaderboard helpers:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/types/full_leaderboard.go#L11-L15]
 type winningPlayerParsed struct {